blackberry/android-linux-kernel/README.md

 ====
 BlackBerry Android Device Kernel Source Code

-This repository contains the kernel source code found in released BlackBerry Android device software images.
+This repository contains kernel source code found in released BlackBerry Android device software images.

 To find the relevant source code for your device and software